cjns/Site-Solutions-Website/README.md

 ### Accessibility

-- Using semantic HTML.
+- Use semantic HTML.
-- Using descriptive alt attributes with images.
+- Use descriptive alt attributes with images.
-- Ensuring sufficient colour contrast.
+- Ensure sufficient colour contrast.
-- Providing information for screen readers where appropriate (e.g. aria-labels).
+- Provide information for screen readers where appropriate (e.g. aria-labels).

 ## Design